eWaterCycle/remotebmi/README.md

 Any language that can run a HTTP server and parse/load JSON can be used as a provider.

 The server should implement the [openapi.yaml specification](openapi.yaml).

-## AI Disclaimer

-The documentation/software code in this repository has been generated and/or refined using GitHub CoPilot.
-All AI-output has been verified for correctness, accuracy and completeness, adapted where needed, and approved by the author.